-Peak Design Launches Innovative New Travel Tripod
+Peak Design Donating Profits From Travel Tripod to COVID-19

 Peak Design have launched a new travel tripod on Kickstarter and based on their past successes with the crowd funding platform, it should come as no surprise that they blew past the $2million funding mark in a single day.
 Smashing their $500,000 goal with 57 days still to go.
 “During my travels in 2008 I began wondering why on Earth my tripod was so big.
 The thing was full of negative space and knobs, and I felt like something designed for portability could do much better,” Peak Design CEO, Peter Dering.
 During the campaign the new Peak Design Travel Tripod